 Do you know that women are still being oppressed in such societies?

 Hell, they are!
 In the worst way possible, because to be honest, I’ve noticed in general that Asians are sticklers when it comes to money that they hound on each other- and women are suffering for it.
 What am I talking about?

 The Tiger Woman Double Standards.

 Plenty of Asians love, love, love to dream about high-powered careers simply because they are materialistic and enjoy the feeling of bettering others.
-I am speaking in general, I’ve lived in an Asian country, was raised in Asia and am fully Asian so I know there are some great, good people in Asia.
+I am speaking in general, I’ve lived in an Asian country, was raised in Asia and am mostly fully Asian so I know there are some great, good people in Asia.
 These are not who I am referring to.